vladigleba/vladigleba.github.io/posts/basics/hell.md

 > For, behold, *the day cometh, that shall burn as an oven; and all the proud, yea, and all that do wickedly, shall be stubble: and the day that cometh shall burn them up*, saith the LORD of hosts, that it shall leave them neither root nor branch.
 But unto you that fear my name shall the Sun of righteousness arise with healing in his wings; and ye shall go forth, and grow up as calves of the stall.
 And ye shall tread down the wicked; for they *shall be ashes* under the soles of your feet in the day that I shall do this, saith the LORD of hosts.
 {% ct 'Malachi 4:1-3' %}

-Because the wicked choose to cling to sin, which, at its core, is selfishness and in complete opposition to the government of love, God has no other choice but to destroy them.
+Because the wicked choose to cling to sin, which, at its core, is selfishness and in complete opposition to God’s government of self-sacrificing love, He has no other choice but to leave them to the consequence of their choice—death {% rf 'Romans 6:23' %}.
 The Bible calls this a strange act because God has no pleasure in the death of the wicked; these are people for whom He died, but because they refuse to turn from their path of sin and destruction, He must respect their choice and leave them to its consequences so that the curse of sin—the misery, suffering, and ruin—can be finally blotted out.
 Note also that Malachi says the fire will burn them up and turn them into ashes, meaning they will not burn in hell forever.

 ## What does the Psalmist have to say?